 - Two books, Sculpture Technique, Construct and Sculpture Technique, Model are both for grades five through twelve.
 Students should really complete Construct before Model.
 The first course teaches students how to work with paper, cardboard, papier-mâché, and wire to construct their own pieces of art.
 In the second course, students work with putty, clay, and wool to create their own unique sculptures.

 The books in this series really don’t repeat themselves even though they sometimes treat the same topics.
 Each level approaches an element of art at a different level and with different examples and applications.
 There is a real synergy that builds from book to book, so it would be ideal if you could work through the entire series.

-Even though books are written to students, parents will need to work with students in the K-3 Books, reading aloud, leading discussions, explaining the instructions, demonstrating techniques, and assisting as needed.
-For Grades 4-5 and Grades 4-6 Books, students might be able to work more independently.
+Even though the books are written to students, parents will need to work with students in the K-3 books, reading aloud, leading discussions, explaining the instructions, demonstrating techniques, and assisting as needed.
+For the grades 4-5 and grades 4-6 books, students might be able to work more independently.
 Even if students are able to work independently, they are likely to benefit greatly from working alongside at least one other student so that they can inspire each other and share their work.

 You might also be interested in a newer series by the same author, Artistic Pursuits Text and Video Art Instruction Series.